Manuka Honey Guide: How It Can Help With Gut Health, Insomnia, Allergies & More

 How Manuka honey supports your immune system.

 More specifically, Manuka honey is commonly associated with healing a sore throat.
-Not only do its antibacterial, antiviral, and antimicrobial properties create the perfect trifecta for treatment, but Manuka's viscous texture helps coat and soothe the throat, destroying those harmful bacteria in its path.
+Not only do its antibacterial, antiviral, and antimicrobial properties create the perfect trifecta for treatment, but Manuka's viscous texture helps coat and soothe the throat25, destroying those harmful bacteria in its path.
 Is your cough keeping you up at night?
-One research study even found sleep conditions improved for both children and adults suffering from upper respiratory issues.
+One research study26 even found sleep conditions improved for both children and adults suffering from upper respiratory issues.

 We suggest swallowing some honey when your throat gets sore, or combining it with apple cider vinegar to cure a cold.
 If you want to get fancy, stir it in your homemade fire cider and drink a shot each morning as a preventive measure.
 Cheers!